 The main body is the General Secretariat of the Treasury and International Financing, which is attached to the Secretary of State for Economy and Business Support of the Ministry of Economy and Business.
 The General Directorate of the Treasury and Politics depends on the General Secretariat, and a total of ten General Sub-directorates complete the organization chart.

-Currently, Carlos San Basilio holds the position of Secretary General of the Tesoro and International Financing, and Pablo de Ramón-Laca Clausen as General Director of the Tesoro and Financial Policy.
+Currently, Carlos Cuerpo holds the position of Secretary General of the Tesoro and International Financing, and Pablo de Ramón-Laca Clausen as General Director of the Tesoro and Financial Policy.